isralduke/thatbook/21-ecclesiastes.md

 > <a name="4:4">4:4</a> Then I considered all the skillful work that is done:
 > Surely it is nothing more than competition between one man and another.
-> This also is profitless—like chasing the wind.
+> This also is profitless — like chasing the wind.
 > <a name="4:5">4:5</a> The fool folds his hands and does no work,
 > so he has nothing to eat but his own flesh.
 > <a name="4:6">4:6</a> Better is one handful with some rest